phoniks2k/pxlya/utils/README.md

 - EVERY SCRIPT THAT USES REDIS IS JUST AS REFERENCE (node-redis and keys update and change over time and i am not keeping those up-to-date)
 - we use blender 2.8
-- js script are executed with babel-node
+- js script are executed with `npm run babel-node utils/[scriptname].js`

 ## sphere-protection.blend
 This blend file includes the sphere we use to display the globe with two UV maps, one for protection like it's used on many globe textures of the earth like [here](http://blog.mastermaps.com/2013/09/creating-webgl-earth-with-threejs.html) and [here](http://www.shadedrelief.com/natural3/pages/textures.html) and one for our mercator projection that is the same as on OpenStreetMap, with additional changes for poles.